Research

 I have worked on the dynamical optimal transport problem (a.k.a.
 Benamou-Brenier formulation) and its numerical solution.
 I have proposed a new discretization of the problem on surfaces, and also done the analysis of the convergence of solutions to the discrete problems to the continuous one when the spatial and temporal step size vanish.

-Optimal transport distances in Bayesian Nonparametrics
+Optimal transport in Bayesian statistics

 With collaborators in Bayesian statistics, we have been using optimal transport to define distances between Completely Random Measures.
 With the help of such distances, we are able to define a tractable index of dependence between Completely Random Vectors and evaluate the impact of the prior in a nonparametric setting.
+I have also used optimal transport and variational approaches to study the sampling problem with coordinate-wise methods, such as Coordinate Ascent Variational Inference and Gibbs sampling.

 Optimal transport and calculus of variations in data science